James H. O'Brien

 James Henry O'Brien (July 15, 1860 – September 2, 1924 in Brooklyn) was an American politician from New York.
-A Democrat, he served terms in the New York State Senate from 1911 to 1912, and United States House of Representatives for one term from 1913 to 1915.
+A Democrat, he served terms in the New York State Senate from 1911 to 1912, and in the United States House of Representatives for one term from 1913 to 1915.

 Early life and education

 O'Brien was born in Jamaica, Queens County, New York on July 15, 1860.
 He attended the public schools in Queens, and graduated from Browne's Business College in Brooklyn.

 Business career

 He became a resident of the town of East New York, which was later incorporated into the city of Brooklyn.
 O'Brien worked as a machinist and mechanical engineer, and later owned and operated the J. H. O'Brien Scale & Supply Company, a business that manufactured commercial scales and equipment used in constructing overhead tramways.

 Political career

 State Senate

 O'Brien became active in politics as a Democrat.
 He was a member of the New York State Senate (10th D.) in 1911 and 1912.
 While in the Senate, he served as chairman of the Agriculture Committee, and was chairman of the state's Food Investigating Commission.